Vextrove/vextrove_terrain_datapack/README.md

  - Look into increasing the maximal tree height
  - Look into generating different biomes at different vertical levels in the Nether
  - Get Beta terrain working as intended
- - Get structures to generate above y: 128 (particularly in the Nether) - Structures are hard-coded to generate at specific ranges of y levels (last checked 21w19a)
  - Look into altering the tool type and tier block tags
  - Look into my customized End mob spawns
  - Learn more about structures/custom structures so I can use them to do cool things